swbehan/ClubSync/README.md

 npm run seed
 ```

-This populates all four collections with ~1,300 consistent synthetic records (one active semester, ~700 members with realistic dues states, 40 events with eligibility-consistent RSVPs).
+This populates all four collections with ~1,300 consistent synthetic records across **three independent clubs** — each with an admin, a treasurer, ~230 members with realistic dues states, and ~14 events with eligibility-consistent RSVPs.
 It is safe to re-run — it only clears its own seed data.

 ## Login Credentials